bluedragonz/server-shield/README.md

 Requirements
 --------
-All requirements will be automatically installed and updated, as long as you have yum.
+All requirements will be automatically installed and updated, as long as "yum" is installed.

 * yum
 * iptables